Debt consolidation options Q&A

 - If you’re having trouble managing all your debt payments, debt consolidation can give you one easy-to-manage payment each month.

-- Many debt consolidation loans can spread out the repayment term, which can reduce your monthly payments.
+- Many debt consolidation loans also can spread out the repayment term, which can reduce your monthly payments.

-What are the Advantages of Debt Consolidation?
+What are the advantages of debt consolidation?

 The most noteworthy benefit of debt consolidation is that you will only have to worry about one debt payment every month.
 You may also be able to save big on interest, especially if you have a lot of high interest debt and are able to lock in a lower interest rate with your debt consolidation loan.
-Finally, debt consolidation can help you to pay off your debt and avoid missed payments, which can help you improve your credit score.
+Finally, debt consolidation can help you to pay off your debt and avoid missed payments, which may help you improve your credit score.

-What are the Disadvantages of Debt Consolidation?
+What are the disadvantages of debt consolidation?

 The relative benefits of a debt consolidation loan depend on your individual circumstances and actual debt payments.
-You will save on interest payments when you pay the new, lower interest rate debt monthly in an amount equal to or greater than previous payments towards the higher rate debts being consolidated.
+You will save interest on monthly payments when you pay the new, lower interest rate debt monthly in an amount equal to or greater than previous monthly payments towards the higher rate debts being consolidated.
 Keep in mind, though, while your monthly payments will be lower, in the long term you may pay more interest if the debt is extended.